giovanniramos/PDO4You/README.md

 `PDO4You.config.php`: initial configuration file, server access and database.

-`PDO4You.library.php`: contains a autoloading of classes, and can be used as a library of useful functions to the system.
+`PDO4You.library.php`: file containing an autoloading class, and internal functions of the class.

-`settings.ini`: contains the settings for each adapter of connection to the database.
+`PDO4You.settings.ini`: contains the settings for each adapter of connection to the database.

-Checking the drivers supported by the server
+Drivers supported by the server
 --------------------------------------------------

 Execute the method below to check if the server supports a PDO driver specific to your database.